 On July 27, 2016, the Standing Rock Sioux Tribe ("SRST") filed a lawsuit in the United States District Court for the District of Columbia ("District Court") challenging permits issued by the United States Army Corps of Engineers ("USACE") permitting Dakota Access, LLC ("Dakota Access") to cross the Missouri River at Lake Oahe in North Dakota.
 The case was subsequently amended to challenge an easement issued by the USACE allowing the pipeline to cross land owned by the USACE adjacent to the Missouri River.
 Dakota Access and the Cheyenne River Sioux Tribe ("CRST") intervened.
 Separate lawsuits filed by the Oglala Sioux Tribe ("OST") and the Yankton Sioux Tribe ("YST") were consolidated with this action and several individual tribal members intervened (collectively, with SRST and CRST, the "Tribes").
 On March 25, 2020, the court remanded the case back to the USACE for preparation of an Environment Impact Statement.
 On July 6, 2020, the court vacated the easement and ordered Dakota Access to be shut down and emptied of oil by August 5, 2020.
 Dakota Access and USACE appealed to the United States Court of Appeals for the District of Columbia ("Court of Appeals") which granted an administrative stay of the District Court's July 6 order and ordered further briefing on whether to fully stay the July 6 order.
-On August 5, 2020, the Court of Appeals granted a stay of the portion of the District Court order that required Dakota Access to shut the pipeline down and empty it of oil.
-The Court of Appeals also denied a motion to stay the March 25 order pending a decision on the merits by the Court of Appeals as to whether USACE will be required to prepare an Environmental Impact Statement.
+On August 5, 2020, the Court of Appeals also denied a motion to stay the March 25 order pending a decision on the merits by the Court of Appeals as to whether USACE will be required to prepare an Environmental Impact Statement.
 In addition, the Court of Appeals denied a motion to stay the District Court's order to vacate the easement during this appeal process.
-The August 5 order also states that the Court of Appeals expects USACE to clarify its position with respect to whether USACE intends to allow the continued operation of the pipeline notwithstanding the vacat
+The August 5 order also states that the Court of Appeals expects USACE to clarify its position with respect to whether USACE intends to allow the continued operation of the pipeline notwithstanding the vacator of the easement and that the District Court may consider additional relief if necessary.